A New Census of the 0.2< z <3.0 Universe, Part II: The Star-Forming Sequence: Abstract

 \section{Abstract}

-We use the panchromatic SED-fitting code \prospector{} to measure the logM$^*$-logSFR relationship in galaxies (the `star-forming sequence') across $0.2 < z < 3.0$ from the deep COSMOS-2015 and 3D-HST rest-frame UV-IR photometric catalogs.
-We demonstrate that the chosen method of identification for star-forming galaxies introduces a systematic uncertainty in the inferred normalization and width of the star-forming sequence, peaking for massive galaxies at $\sim 0.5$ dex and $\sim0.2$ dex respectively.
-To avoid this systematic, we instead parameterize the density of the full galaxy population in the stellar mass-SFR-redshift plane using a flexible neural-network technique known as a normalizing flow.
-The inferred star-forming sequence has a strong mass-dependent slope with a low-mass slope near unity and a much flatter slope at higher masses, and with a normalization $0.2-0.5$ dex lower than typical inferences in the literature.
-We show that this difference is due to the sophistication of the stellar populations modeled by \prospector{} rather than any changes in the input catalogs: the nonparametric star formation histories naturally produce higher masses while the combination of individualized metallicity, dust, and star formation history constraints produce lower star formation rates than typical UV+IR formulae.
+We use the panchromatic SED-fitting code \texttt{Prospector} to measure the galaxy logM$^*$-logSFR relationship (the `star-forming sequence') across $0.2 < z < 3.0$ using the COSMOS-2015 and 3D-HST UV-IR photometric catalogs.
+We demonstrate that the chosen method of identifying star-forming galaxies introduces a systematic uncertainty in the inferred normalization and width of the star-forming sequence, peaking for massive galaxies at $\sim 0.5$ dex and $\sim0.2$ dex respectively.
+To avoid this systematic, we instead parameterize the density of the full galaxy population in the logM$^*$-logSFR-redshift plane using a flexible neural network known as a normalizing flow.
+The resulting star-forming sequence has a low-mass slope near unity and a much flatter slope at higher masses, with a normalization $0.2-0.5$ dex lower than typical inferences in the literature.
+We show this difference is due to the sophistication of the \texttt{Prospector} stellar populations modeling: the nonparametric star formation histories naturally produce higher masses while the combination of individualized metallicity, dust, and star formation history constraints produce lower star formation rates than typical UV+IR formulae.
 We introduce a simple formalism to understand the difference between SFRs inferred from spectral energy distribution fitting and standard template-based approaches such as UV+IR SFRs.
-Finally, we demonstrate that the star-forming sequence inferred in this work is consistent with predictions from theoretical models of galaxy formation, resolving a long-standing $\sim0.2-0.5$ dex offset with observations at $0.5 < z < 3$.
-The fully trained normalizing flow including a nonparametric description of $\rho(\log {\rm M}^*, \log {\rm SFR}, z)$ is made available online \footnote{\url{https://github.com/jrleja/sfs_leja_trained_flow}} to facilitate straightforward comparisons with future work.
+Finally, we demonstrate the inferred star-forming sequence is consistent with predictions from theoretical models of galaxy formation, resolving a long-standing $\sim0.2-0.5$ dex offset with observations at $0.5<z<3$.
+The fully trained normalizing flow including a nonparametric description of $\rho(\log{\rm M}^*,\log{\rm SFR},z)$ is made available online \footnote{\url{https://github.com/jrleja/sfs_leja_trained_flow}} to facilitate straightforward comparisons with future work.

 \keywords{ galaxies: fundamental parameters --- galaxies: evolution }